Qeeweew/rustlox/README.md

 # rustlox
-An interpreter (tree walk interpreter) implenmentation of the Lox Language
+A tree walk interpreter of the Lox Language implemented by Rust.

 Reference: [*crafting interpreters*](https://craftinginterpreters.com/)